The 5 Gift Rule on Christmas Changed Everything for My Family

 • READ Gift – could be educational, a college textbook, inspirational wall art, or something interactive.

-I have also incorporated one more gift – something you DO and sometimes a bonus gift for all my kids – a “share gift” which is typically a family game or something involving our entire family.
+I have also sometimes incorporated one more bonus gift for all my kids – a “share gift” which is typically a family game or something involving our entire family.

 kids opening gifts in living room on christmas morning with barbie house and stockings